Weekly Monthly Insights Charts Tracker Companies Networks Glossary

 EM Currency Stress & Stablecoin Dollarization

-As of Jun 2026, the EM Currency Stress Index stands at +2.33% — classified as Elevated EM Stress.
+As of Jun 2026, the EM Currency Stress Index stands at +1.88%, classified as Stable EM FX.
 The index measures the average 30-day depreciation across seven emerging market currencies versus the US dollar: Brazil (BRL), India (INR), Mexico (MXN), South Korea (KRW), Thailand (THB), Turkey (TRY), and Argentina (ARS).
 Positive values indicate EM currency weakness (dollar strength); negative values indicate EM recovery.
-Sustained EM stress is one of the structural drivers of stablecoin demand, as residents of affected countries seek dollar-denominated stores of value to preserve purchasing power.
-The strongest single-country demand signals come from Turkey and Argentina, where USDT in particular is heavily used as a sanctions- and capital-control-resistant dollar proxy.
+Sustained EM stress has historically coincided with rising USD-stablecoin demand, consistent with the hypothesis that residents of affected countries seek dollar-denominated stores of value to preserve purchasing power.
+Wallet-level adoption data is not part of this dataset, so the index is a macro indicator of the conditions associated with dollarization rather than direct evidence of it.
+Reporting from Chainalysis and the IMF identifies Turkey and Argentina as two of the markets where USDT in particular is widely cited as a sanctions- and capital-control-resistant dollar proxy.
+The IMF's Understanding Stablecoins[1] discusses currency substitution and capital-flow volatility as broad macrofinancial risks for economies in this regime.
 Data sourced from FRED and Yahoo Finance, from Feb 2020 to present.

 EM Stress Index